-Sporotrichosis is a long-term (chronic) skin infection due to a certain fungus.
+Sporotrichosis is a long-term (chronic) skin infection that is caused by a fungus called Sporothrix schenckii.

-Sporotrichosis is caused by the fungus Sporothrix schenckii, which is found in vegetation.
-Infection commonly occurs when the skin is broken while handling plant materials such as rosebushes, briars, or mulch-rich dirt.
+Sporothrix schenckii is found in plants.
+Infection commonly occurs when the skin is broken while handling plant material such as rosebushes, briars, or dirt that contains a lot of mulch.

-Sporotrichosis can be a job-related disease (for farmers, horticulturists, rose gardeners, and plant nursery workers).
-Widespread (disseminated) sporotrichosis can develop in people with compromised immune systems when they inhale dust filled with spores.
+Sporotrichosis can be a job-related disease for people who work with plants, such as farmers, horticulturists, rose gardeners, and plant nursery workers.
+Widespread (disseminated) sporotrichosis can develop in people with a weakened immune system when they inhale dust filled with spores of the fungus.

-Symptoms include a small, painless, red lump that develops at the site of infection and eventually turns into an ulcer.
+Symptoms include a small, painless, red lump that develops at the site of infection.
+As time passes, this lump will turn into an ulcer (sore).
 The lump may develop up to 3 months after an injury.

-Sores are often on the hands and forearm, because these areas are common injury sites.
+Most sores are on the hands and forearms because these areas are commonly injured when handling plants.

 Body-wide (systemic) sporotrichosis can cause lung and breathing problems, bone infection, arthritis, and infection of the nervous system.